Ports of Call

 This lush volcanic island is fully encircled by shallow reefs and home to a number of marinas, making it a fabulous sailing, snorkelling and scuba diving destination.
 Other popular watersports in St Barths include wind surfing, kite surfing and sport fishing.
 There are 23 beaches on the island, all magnificent and relatively secluded.
 Overall, mountainous St Barths is surprisingly undeveloped, preserving much of its small-town character and natural beauty.

 Celebrities flock here to enjoy the seclusion afforded by the private villa-style accommodation, the absence of mass tourism and the top-quality restaurants and hotels.
 The shopping is also surprisingly top-notch.
 The period between Christmas and Easter is referred to as 'The Season' and is when the majority of visitors come to enjoy the many attractions of St Barths.

-There is no crime whatsoever here, and people invariably great strangers and friends alike with a hearty "bonjour!"
+Crime is practically unheard of on this paradise island, and people invariably greet strangers and friends alike with a hearty 'bonjour!'.

 Become our St Barths Travel Expert